 - Prednisone accomplishes the suppression of the immune system through the lymphatic system.
 It reduces the volume and activity of the latter.
 At high doses, it also suppresses adrenal function.

 - In addition to these effects, Prednisone also exerts an antitumor effect.
 Researchers believe it accomplishes this through the inhibition of glucose transport.
 It also kills off the immature cells of lymphocytes.

 - Although vomiting may be one of its side effects, Prednisone is an antiemetic.
-It inhibits prostaglandin syntheses and this way, it blocks the emetic center.
+It inhibits prostaglandin synthesis and this way, it blocks the emetic center.